smulikHakipod/idm-ssh-configurator/README.md

 To install run:

-`wget -O- https://raw.githubusercontent.com/smulikHakipod/idm-ssh-configurator/main/configure.sh | sudo bash`
+`wget -O - https://raw.githubusercontent.com/smulikHakipod/idm-ssh-configurator/main/configure.sh | sudo bash`

 The configurator will ask you a few questions and then configure your machine.